Abchoudhary2512/AO_hack/README.md

 5. **Search and discover research papers using the search functionality.**
 6. **Engage with research papers through commenting, rating, and reviewing.**

-## Contribution

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.